polterguy/phosphorusfive/README.md

 to declare something, that P5 refers to as _"lambda"_ or _"Hyperlambda"_.
 Lambda is the foundation for an execution tree, or graph object, that is a Turing complete opportunity to declare your apps, through a _"non-programming model"_.

+Yet again, you can check out the [Hello World application here](https://samples.gaiasoul.com/hello-world) - Which also allows you to see its code.

 I say _"non-programming"_, because really, there is no programming language in P5.
 Only a bunch of loosely coupled Active Events, that happens to, in their combined result, create a Turing complete execution engine, allowing for you to orchestrate your components together, as if they were _"LEGO bricks"_.
 All this, while retaining your ability